 When purchasing a cooling unit for your Le Cache wine cabinet, there will be questions along the way, especially from the Cooling Unit Buying Guide for Wine Cabinets.
 Here’s a great one we received recently, along with our response.

 How were thermal loads calculated in the diagram?

-For the 5200 cabinet the 55°F table shows the thermal load increasing by 161 BTUH for each 5°F increase in ambient temp.
-So if I work backwards and calculate the thermal load at ambient temps of 65, 60, and 55°F I get 897, 736, and 575 BTUH respectively.
-Of course there should be zero thermal load at 55°F ambient temp so where does the 575 BTUH come from?
+For the 5200 Le Cache wine cabinet, the 55°F table shows the thermal load increasing by 161 BTUH for each 5°F increase in ambient temp.
+If I work backwards and calculate the thermal load at ambient temps of 65, 60, and 55°F I get 897, 736, and 575 BTUH respectively.
+There should be zero thermal load at 55°F ambient temp, so where does the 575 BTUH come from?
 This is more than half of the cooling capacity of the 1800QTL.

-If I do the same calculation for the 1400 cabinet, the 55°F ambient number works out to be 424 BTUH, so it’s not consistent.
+If I do the same calculation for the 1400 cabinet, the 55°F ambient number works out to be 424 BTUH, so it does not seem to be consistent.